Cheffin' it Up

 Meta data storage to game output

 To provide a true gameplay loop, I wanted to add more player incentive outside of just playing the game.
-This started as a simple scoring system, the player gains scores for certain actions.
-Including; crafting, survival time, and monsters killed, which would then be totalled throughout the playtime before being displayed on the final screen.
+This started as a simple scoring system, with the player achieving points for certain actions including; crafting, survival time, and monsters killed, which would then be totalled throughout the playtime before being displayed on the final screen.
 This was an incredibly simple addition that I added early on, but as the games development was coming to an end, I came to realise I should try to do more with this system.

 After talking to lecturers about how I could add to this system, I was given multiple options of how to approach a system such as score keeping.
 The use of a database was too complex within the time frame I had left on the project, however the use of writing to file was exactly what I was looking for.
 This is a common approach to game state saving afterall.
 The Unity Engine has an implementation of JSON (JavaScript Object Notation), making it easy to seralize/deseralize data to store game states locally on a players PC.

-What this really means is a convertation between C# objects/structures into JSON format, and vice versa.
+What this really means is a conversion of C# objects/structures into JSON format, and vice versa.
 Having such a short time frame to research and implement JsonUtility into the game, I was lucky to find that JSON is built to be easy for humans to read/write, and simple for computers to parse the data.
-Using JSON I created a High Scores system, where a players 10 highest scores is saved, this is then wrote to a .txt file locally on the computer to be displayed on the main menu.
+Using JSON I created a High Scores system, where a players 10 highest scores is saved, this is then written on a .txt file stored locally on the computer to be displayed on the main menu.

 Code - Score Management